 Recognition and Prospects

-Because of their all-round and multilingual backgrounds, our graduates are well suited for a wide range of professions, including translation, interpretation, linguistic research and speech sciences, corporate communication, public affairs, journalism and the media, publishing, marketing, customer service, and telecommunications.
+Due to their all-round and multilingual backgrounds, our graduates are well suited for a wide range of professions, including translation, interpretation, linguistic research and speech sciences, corporate communication, public affairs, journalism and the media, publishing, marketing, customer service and telecommunications.
 Employers also welcome our graduates, even though they are not Chinese majors, because of their foundation in Chinese linguistics and their multilingual abilities.

-- A Higher Diploma, an Associate Degree from a recognised institution in relevant disciplines such as Chinese language, bilingual communication, translation, interpreting, art and other related fields.
+- A Higher Diploma or an Associate Degree from a recognised institution in a relevant discipline such as Chinese language, bilingual communication, translation, interpreting, art and other related fields.

 Applicants’ academic results and interview performance will both be taken into account during the admissions process.

-Shortlisted applicants will be invited to attend an interview to evaluate their potential for admission to the programme, and to examine their bilingual communication skills and interest in the field of studies.
+Shortlisted applicants will be invited to attend interviews to evaluate their potential for admission to the programme and to examine their bilingual communication skills and interest in the field of study.

 Additional Documents Required